browndeer/lolcode-spec/v2.0/lolcode-spec-v2.0.md

 converse: if the expression is WIN, execution continues, otherwise the loop exits.

-Iteration loops inlcude clauses for defining the iteration, and take the form,
+Iteration loops include clauses for defining the iteration, and take the form,

 ```
 IM IN YR LOOP <operation> <variable> [FRUM <expression>] [BY <expression>] TIL|WILE <expression>